Janissary: Training

-When a non-Muslim boy was recruited under the devşirme system, he would first be sent to selected Turkish families in the provinces to learn Turkish, the rules of Islam (i.e. to be converted to Islam) and the customs and cultures of Ottoman society.
-After completing this period, acemi (new recruit) boys were gathered for training at the Enderun "acemi oğlan" school in the capital city.
+When a non-Muslim boy was recruited under the devşirme system of child levy enslavement, he would first be sent to selected Ottoman Turkish families in the provinces to learn Turkish, subjected to forced circumcision and forced conversion to Islam, and to learn the customs and culture of Ottoman society.
+After completing this period, acemi ("new recruit") boys were gathered for training at the Enderun acemi oğlan ("rookie" or "cadet") school in the capital city.
 There, young cadets would be selected for their talents in different areas to train as engineers, artisans, riflemen, clerics, archers, artillery, and so forth.

-Janissaries trained under strict discipline with hard labour and in practically monastic conditions in acemi oğlan ("rookie" or "cadet") schools, where they were expected to remain celibate.
+Janissaries were trained under strict discipline with hard labour and in practically monastic conditions in acemi oğlan ("rookie" or "cadet") schools, where they were expected to remain celibate.
 Unlike other Muslims, they were expressly forbidden to wear beards, only a moustache.
-These rules were obeyed by Janissaries, at least until the 18th century when they also began to engage in other crafts and trades, breaking another of the original rules.
-In the late 16th century a sultan gave in to the pressures of the Janissary Corps and permitted Janissary children to become members of the Corps, a practice strictly forbidden for 200 years.
+These rules were obeyed by Janissaries at least until the 18th century, when they also began to engage in other crafts and trades, breaking another of the original rules.
+In the late 16th century, an Ottoman sultan gave in to the pressures of the Janissary Corps and permitted Janissary children to become members of the Corps, a practice strictly forbidden for 200 years.
 Consequently, succession rules, formerly strict, became open to interpretation.
 They gained their own power but kept the system from changing in other progressive ways.